 Author | Loucas Antoniou (INEK) and Eurofound |

 The accommodation of refugees from Ukraine is foreseen in the temporary protection policy of the Republic of Cyprus, which was adopted on 22 March 2022 by the Cabinet.
-In April 2022, the Deputy Ministry of Tourism proclaimed a tender for the provision of accommodation services addressing hotels and organized apartments in certain regions of the Island.
+In April 2022, the Deputy Ministry of Tourism proclaimed a tender for the provision of accommodation services in hotels and organised apartments in certain regions of Cyprus.

-The tender addresses hotels and organized apartments in the district of Famagusta (in the areas controlled by the Republic of Cyprus) and the Departments of Polis Chrysochous and Tilliria Peninsula, northwest of the Island.
+The tender addresses hotels and organised apartments in the district of Famagusta (in the areas controlled by the Republic of Cyprus) and the Departments of Polis Chrysochous and Tilliria Peninsula, north-west of the Island.
 The basic provisions of the tender are as follows:

 It is estimated that around 500 people will be accommodated.
-However, the exact number of persons that will ultimately be accommodated is not known in advance and may be much higher or much lower from the prediction.
-The Deputy Ministry of Tourism is not committed to accommodating any number of persons.
+However, the exact number of people that will ultimately be accommodated is not known in advance and may be higher or lower than the prediction.
+The Deputy Ministry of Tourism is not committed to accommodating any specific number of people.

 Workers | Businesses | Citizens |